grmarxer/Short_Message_Peer-to-Peer_Protocol/procedures/2-Building_out_SMSC_and_ESME.md

     netmask 255.255.255.0
     ```

-2. Create the `esme-bind-to-bigip-vip.yaml` file that will be used to activate the smppth test harness.

-    - `esme-bind-to-bigip-vip.yaml` is configured for the ESME's to two BIG-IP VIPs, vs-smpp-toward-smsc-cluster01 and vs-smpp-toward-smsc-cluster02.
+2. Create the `esme-bind-to-bigip-vip.yaml` file that will be used to activate the ESME handlers and bind to two BIG-IP VIPs, vs-smpp-toward-smsc-cluster01 and vs-smpp-toward-smsc-cluster02.
 [Link to esme-bind-to-bigip-vip.yaml file](https://github.com/grmarxer/Short_Message_Peer-to-Peer_Protocol/blob/master/yaml_files/esme-bind-to-bigip-vip.yaml)

     ```
     vi $HOME/esme-bind-to-bigip-vip.yaml
     ```